wearehanno/riggings/README.md

 It includes [Middleman](https://middlemanapp.com/), [Zurb Foundation](http://foundation.zurb.com/), a bunch of helpful components, and is set up to deploy to [Netlify](https://www.netlify.com/).
 Riggings is  an _opinionated_ framework and is designed to suit the way we work and deploy sites.

+Riggings is a prototyping framework, yes, but that doesn't mean it's not production-ready, especially when hosted on Netlify, which takes care of stuff like asset minification and concatenation.

 To see what the default (very basic) page looks like, check out this repository deployed to Netlify at [hanno-riggings.netlify.com](http://riggings.hanno.co/).

 ## Quickstart